Dung24-6/Dung24-6/README.md

 _**As a water bead on a lotus leaf, as water on a red lily, does not adhere, so the sage does not adhere to the seen, the heard, or the sensed.**_

 The Buddha

+_**We must reach out our hand in friendship and dignity both to those who would befriend us and those who would be our enemy.**_

+Arthur Ashe